battlefield-portal-community/bfportal.gg/CONTRIBUTING.md

   - Create DB, USER and Password for the project
   - Update the `.env` file accordingly

-- Launch the server / web page with following commands:
+- Launch the server / web page with following commands(be sure to activate venv):

 ```
 cd bfportal.gg/bfportal